spree-contrib/spree_print_invoice/CONTRIBUTING.md

 In 99% of cases, this information is enough to determine the cause and solution to the problem that is being described.

-Any issue that is open for 14 days without actionable information or activity will be marked as "stalled" and then closed.
-Stalled issues can be re-opened if the information requested is provided.

 ---

 ## Pull requests